Eldfin/SLIFOX/README.md

 - `directory`: string
     The directory path defining where direction images should be writen to.
     If None, no images will be writen.
+- `normalize`: bool
+    Whether the created image should be normalized (amd displayed with colors)
+- `normalize_to`: list
+    List of min and max value that defines the range the image is normalized to.
+    If min (or max) is None, the minimum (or maximum) of the image will be used.

 ##### Returns
 - `directions`: (n, m, np.ceil(max_peaks / 2))